-The Vendor Integrity Screening process which is a part of the Allianz SE Group's Anti-Corruption Programme aims at ensuring an integrity based due diligence before any third party vendor is engaged.
-The screening contains a self-assessment section which among others includes questions on anti-corruption to be answered by the potential vendor and a risk evaluation to be completed by the relevant staff/department in charge.
-Only those vendors whose screening does not reveal any negative findings will be engaged.
+The Vendor Integrity Screening process which is a part of the Allianz SE Group's Anti-Corruption Programme aims at ensuring that integrity-based due diligence is conducted before engaging any third party vendor.
+The screening includes a self-assessment section, which among others, contains questions on anti-corruption to be answered by the potential vendor and a risk evaluation to be completed by the relevant staff/department in charge.
+Only vendors whose screening result show no negative findings will be engaged.